ronadarabi/cse15l-lab-reports/lab-report-3-week-5.md

 **less -g**

- Here I tried using less -g to highlight the string that was previously searched for ("It is rather obvious").
+ Here I tried using less -g to highlight the string that was previously searched for ("It is rather obvious"). *In the picture I typed 002001 but caught that mistake later (it is supposed to be 0020001).

  ![less-g](https://user-images.githubusercontent.com/68180000/199086711-caae6d28-348d-464f-97d8-357095703e4e.jpg)